FEniCS/dolfinx/demo/pde/poisson/python/documentation.rst

-Now, the Dirichlet boundary condition can be created using the class :py:class:`DirichletBC <dolfin.fem.DirichletBC>`.
-A :py:class:`DirichletBC <dolfin.fem.DirichletBC>` takes three
+Now, the Dirichlet boundary condition can be created using the class :py:class:`DirichletBC <dolfin.fem.bcs.DirichletBC>`.
+A :py:class:`DirichletBC <dolfin.fem.bcs.DirichletBC>` takes three
 arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
-In our example, the function space is ``V``, the value of the boundary condition (0.0) can represented using a :py:class:`Constant <dolfin.functions.Constant>` and the Dirichlet boundary is defined immediately above.
+In our example, the function space is ``V``, the value of the boundary condition (0.0) can represented using a :py:class:`Constant <dolfin.functions.constant.Constant>` and the Dirichlet boundary is defined immediately above.
 The definition of the Dirichlet boundary condition then looks as follows:

 .. code-block:: python